railwayapp/docs/src/pages/reference/limits.md

 **Limits**

-- Up to 240 GB RAM
+- Default up to 32 GB RAM
-- Up to 96 vCPU / container
+- Default up to 32 vCPU cores
 - Up to 2 TB of Disk

+If you need more limits as your application scales, reach out to us within your direct support channel.
+We would be more than happy to bump up those limits on a case by case basis.

 ## Fair Use